 Customer service managers often wish to measure Average Handling Time (AHT), a figure showing the average amount of time agents spend on the phone with customers.
-Getting the right data from babelforce requires only a single event, but the trigger conditions are quite specific.
+Getting the right data from babelforce requires only a single Automation, but the Trigger conditions are quite specific.

 This guide will show you how to get the two main variants of AHT into a Zendesk Ticket: firstly for inbound calls, and then for outbound.

 This is the most common method: inbound calls go through some kind of IVR, are queued then bridged with an agent.
 As soon as the call is bridged, we need the platform to start measuring the length of this call.

 To do that we need to configure an Automation which fires when the call finishes, measuring the length at that point and sending this value somewhere useful.
 In this case, we will just send it to an appropriate custom field of a Zendesk ticket:

 This looks like a standard update ticket Automation, but look at the Trigger – it seems to be a custom one.
 The following screenshot shows the exact conditions you need to be able to measure the correct part of the call:

 - Domain is equal to internal checks that the call leg was started by the platform, not a consumer

 - Source is equal to queue ensures that the leg came specifically from the queue

 - Type: Outbound call is given checks that it is an outbound leg (made from the platform to the agent)

 - Call duration is greater than 0 checks that the leg was actually bridged